 How does automation help with receiving and capturing?

-Top automation platforms take advantage of optical character recognition (OCR) technology to capture key data that appears on incoming invoices.
+Top invoice automation platforms take advantage of optical character recognition (OCR) technology to capture key data that appears on incoming invoices.
 It will then automatically port that information into your system with little to no staff intervention necessary.

 Next, each invoice must be routed to the necessary employees for approval.
 For example, an invoice from a contractor hired to handle janitorial work at a hospital may require approval from a facilities manager, while a freelance coder’s invoice may need to be routed to the company’s CTO.